What Fixes are Mandatory After a Home Inspection?

 • Do your repair research – Buyers and sellers alike should familiarize themselves with the average costs of repairs after a home inspection that home buyers often negotiate.
 Also, be sure to check how long home inspections take.

-Welcome to Truehold, the smart way for seniors to sell their homes and access their equity—and continue living in place.
+Welcome to Truehold, the smart way for homeowners to sell their homes and access their equity—and continue living in their homes as renters.

 Sources: